maxvdec/atlas/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/maxvdec/atlas)

 Atlas is a Game Engine that uses the latest technologies to provide a fast, simple but powerful experience for developers.
-It is built with C++ and uses OpenGL for rendering, with plans to support Vulkan and Metal in the future.
+It is built with C++ and uses OpenGL and Vulkan for rendering, with plans to support Metal in the future.

 ![Atlas Screenshot](example.png)

 ## Features

 - Cross-platform support (Windows, macOS, Linux)
-- Fast graphics rendering with OpenGL
+- Fast graphics rendering with OpenGL and Vulkan (via Opal)
 - Simple and intuitive API
 - Physics engine (Bezel)
 - Audio engine (Finewave)
 - Terrain system (Aurora)
 - Environment system (Hydra)
+- Debugging system (Tracer)
 - Asset management
 - Intuitive C++ scripting mode